 Estimated Tax Payments

 To cover your income taxes as a freelancer, you should plan to set aside around 30% of your earnings each time you get paid.
-At the end of each quarter, send what you’ve withheld to the IRS as an estimated payment.
+Periodically, you send what you’ve withheld to the IRS as an estimated payment.
 Those payments are due on the following dates:

 - April 15